Get all the latest data for Luxembourg?

 Which amenities increase rent the most in Luxembourg?

-The top five amenities that increase rent the most in Luxembourg are a private parking spot or garage, high energy efficiency (low heating costs), a balcony or terrace, an elevator in good buildings, and proximity to tram or train stations.
+The five amenities that usually increase rent the most in Luxembourg are parking, high energy performance, a balcony or terrace, a lift, and a modern fitted kitchen.

 In our property pack covering the real estate market in Luxembourg, we cover what are the best investments a landlord can make.